Top of the Rock: Official Viewpoint of NYNJ World Cup 26

 Celebrate the Winter Olympics as a Family at Rockefeller Center

-New York City has no shortage of “must-see” lists, but no one knows NYC better than the people who live here.
-Beyond the obvious landmarks are the everyday rituals, neighborhood strolls, seasonal traditions, and skyline views that locals return to again and again.
-The best things to do in NYC are a mix of world-famous attractions and simple moments that make the city feel alive.
+New York City has no shortage of “must-see” lists, but the real version of the city lives in what people come back to.
+Beyond the landmarks are the routines, the go-to spots, the seasonal rituals, and the skyline views that never get old.
+The best things to do in NYC aren’t just the icons; they’re the moments that make the city feel personal.

 Whether it’s your first time in the city or you’re a seasoned New Yorker looking for fresh inspiration, here are 25 recommendations from the people who call this place home.

-1. See the City's Best View at Top of the Rock
+1. Experience Top of the Rock After Dark

 3. Experience the 2026 FIFA World Cup in NYC